genixpro/kwola/README.md

 We also provide a single command that runs a short, preconfigured end-to-end test of Kwola.
 These tests are intended to be used to check that you have installed everything correctly.

-First, check to make sure that Kwola is able to start headless browsers.
-This command tests that Chrome & chomedriver are installed and Kwola is correctly finding and running the binaries.
+First, check that Kwola is able to start its pinned headless Playwright Chromium and Firefox browsers.

-`[user@localhost]$ kwola_test_chromedriver`
+`[user@localhost]$ kwola_test_browser`

 Next, check to make sure that NodeJS, Babel and the javascript code transpiling is working correctly.